aransena/kcl_ros_tut/README.md

 # Creating your Own Packages

-We'll go through how to get started with creating your own package; however when it comes to actually writing publishers/subscribers etc., it's best to head over to the main tutorial pages (linked below).
+We'll go through how to get started with creating your own package; however when it comes to actually writing publishers/subscribers etc., it's best to head over to the main tutorial pages (links below).

+An important thing to note when you are creating your own publishers/subscribers/etc. in the tutorials linked below is to note the changes required in your package's package.xml and CMakeLists.txt files.

+Another important thing to note is that you will also find a CMakeLists.txt file in the location ~/catkin_ws/CMakeLists.txt; however this is NOT the one you edit.
+You edit the file located in ~/catkin_ws/src/my_pkg/CMakeLists.txt.

 ## Create a ROS Workspace
 Main tutorial: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment